kestra-io/docs/content/blogs/2024-10-08-dbt-kestra.md

 With this flow, you can quickly sync code changes from Git, modify them directly in the Kestra UI, and then use `PushNamespaceFiles` to update your repository.
 This makes it easy to work on dbt code in real time, similar to what you’d get with dbt Cloud—right from the Kestra OSS platform.

-## Scaling dbt Projects with Kestra’s Task Runners
+## Scale dbt Projects with Kestra’s Task Runners

 For teams managing large, complex data workflows, Kestra provides task runners that allow you to allocate resources to your dbt runs dynamically.
 This way, you can optimize performance without over-provisioning, all while ensuring your workflows are as responsive and efficient as possible.